arohner/spectrum/README.md

 keyword?.
 Use configuration, described in the next section, to remove unknowns if desired.

+The return value of un-spec'd functions is `unknown`, and in general, unknown does not conform to any spec except `any?`.

 ## Todo

 - pre/post post predicates
 - java methods are all (or nil?)
+- `updating` the type of variables in a recur
+- s/def, but for non-fn vars

 ## Justification

 - because I could
 - working example of types = proofs = predicates
+- this is extra checking on top of spec, not a replacement for it
+- to get HN to shut up about how adding a static type system to a dynamic language is impossible
 - why not just use spec by itself?
  - `instrument` doesn't check return values
  - `check` works best on pure functions with good generators.
   - Not all clojure code is pure
   - Not always easy to write a good generator for all functions (hello, any fn that takes a DB connection)
   - Not always easy to write a generator w/ 100% coverage
- - spec doesn't deal with non-fn vars at all
+ - spec doesn't deal with non-fn vars at all (binding, alter-var-root, set!, etc)
  - generative testing can be slow

-- to get HN to shut up about how adding a static type system to a dynamic language is impossible
+## Downsides

+- spectrum is 'viral'.
+Once you start checking, it encourages you to write specs for everything

 ## License